 Committed to the highest quality standards of performance and scholarship, the School of Jewish Music is also dedicated to bridging the world of academia and the community — making Jewish music accessible by creating a more literate laity through its certificate program for congregants, lay leaders, cantorial soloists and gabbaim.

 The School of Jewish Music offers a part-time graduate-level certificate program in Jewish sacred music for cantorial soloists, Jewish professionals and lay people.

-These programs may be taken as stand-alone certificates or applied toward fulfilling requirements for certain degree programs.
+This program may be taken as stand-alone certificate or applied toward fulfilling requirements for certain degree programs.
 Students may take individual courses, but only after passing an audition process to demonstrate musicianship, musical literacy, vocal ability (for some courses) and Hebrew proficiency.
-SJM certificate programs may be taken full time or part time.

 This certificate is designed to train individuals to become cantorial soloists, "sh’lichei tsibbur," ritual directors and Jewish educators who may be called upon to lead or teach tefillah in their synagogues.
 Students receive a basic grounding in "nusah ha-tefillah," cantillation, liturgy, Hebrew language and synagogue skills relevant to the leading of prayer.